 These numbers are supported by the modern portfolio theory, which states that achieving optimal diversity is closest after adding the 20th stock in a portfolio.
 A portfolio of 20 stocks reduces risk to about 20 percent, but additional stocks to up to 1000 can only reduce risk by about 0.8 percent.

-However, this does not suggest that 20 stocks equates with optimum diversification.
+However, this does not suggest that 20 stocks equate with optimum diversification.
 This only means that one can reduce risks only up to a certain point at which there is no further benefit from diversification.
 There are still other factors at play aside from the number of stocks, such as company size, sector, industry, country, and the like.

 As Warren Buffet said, “Wide diversification is only required when investors do not understand what they are doing.”
 If you diversify too much, you might not lose much, but you might not gain much either.
-The key is to find your portfolio’s balance between risk and return, as this will help you inch more closer to your financial goals.
+The key is to find your portfolio’s balance between risk and return, as this will help you inch closer to your financial goals.

 Promoting women’s football in Malta by UEFA projects